vfarcic/docker-flow/README.md

 ### Using custom Consul templates

-While, in most cases, automatic proxy configuration is all you need, you might have a special use case that would benefit from custom Consul templates.
+While, in most cases, the automatic proxy configuration is all you need, you might have a particular use case that would benefit from custom Consul templates.
 In such a case, you'd prepare your own templates and let *Docker Flow* use them throughout the process.

 For more information regarding templating format, please visit the [Consul Template](https://github.com/hashicorp/consul-template) project.